1941 NYU Violets football team

 The 1941 NYU Violets football team was an American football team that represented New York University as an independent during the 1941 college football season.
-In their eighth and final season under head coach Mal Stevens, the Violets compiled a 2–7 record and were outscored by a total of 243 to 47.
-The team played its home games at the Polo Grounds in Upper Manhattan, and Ohio Field and Yankee Stadium in The Bronx.
+In their 68th season of intercollegiate football, and their eighth and final season under head coach Mal Stevens, the Violets compiled a 2–7 record and were outscored by a total of 243 to 47.
+Prior to the season, Stevens called the team "the best conditioned squad in years."The Violets began the season with two wins, then lost the final seven games, including shutout losses against Syracuse, Penn State, Big 6 champion Missouri, and Tulane, and fell by a 49–7 score to a Texas A&M team that won the Southwest Conference championship.